NVIDIA/SKA-gpu-degrid/README.md

                         is 1 visibility per 32 threads.
 Details below
 - DEBUG (1 to enable) compiles with debug flags for GPU and CPU.
 Also enables CPU_CHECK
+- COMPUTE_GCF (1 to enable) compute the GCF in the kernel rather than reading from memory

 ===Make option details===
 Specify PRECISION on the make line to switch between